SoftCircuits/ParsingHelper/README.md

 This example will advance the current position to the first occurrence of any one of the specified characters.
 If none of the characters are found, this method advances to the end of the text and returns `false`.

-Use the `SkipToEndOfLine()` to advance the current position to the first character that is not a new-line character (i.e., `'\r'` or `'\n'`).

-A common task in parsing is to skip over any whitespace characters.
+A common task when parsing is to skip over any whitespace characters.
 The `SkipWhiteSpace()` method advances the current position to the next character that is not a white space character.

 ```cs
 helper.SkipWhiteSpace();
 ```

+Use the `SkipToEndOfLine()` to advance the current position to the first character that is a new-line character (i.e., `'\r'` or `'\n'`).
+If neither of the characters are found, this method advances to the end of the text and returns `false`.

 To skip over a group of characters, you can use the `Skip()` method.
 This method accepts any number of `char` arguments (or a `char` array).
 It will advance the current position to the first character that is not one of the arguments.